Kasane (manga): Manga

 Kasane is written and illustrated by Daruma Matsuura.
 The manga started in Kodansha's seinen manga magazine Evening on April 23, 2013.
 It finished in the magazine on August 10, 2018.
 Kodansha has compiled its chapters into fourteen individual tankōbon volumes, published from October 23, 2013 to September 7, 2018.

 Kodansha USA announced the digital release of the manga in May 2017.

-Volume list
+Volumes

 Film

 A live-action film adaptation was announced in 2018, starring Kyoko Yoshine as Kasane Fuchi and Tao Tsuchiya as Nina Tanzawa.
 The film is directed by Yūichi Satō, with Tsutomu Kuroiwa written the scripts, and Yugo Kanno composed the music.
 It was released in Japan on September 7, 2018.
 The theme song for the film is "Black Bird" by Aimer.

 Reception

 Volume 5 of Kasane reached the 39th place on Oricon's weekly manga charts and, as of March 29, 2015, had sold 31,029 copies.

 It was placed 9th in Zenkoku Shotenin ga Eranda Osusume Comic 2015.
 It placed 10th out of 14 nominees at the 8th Manga Taishō with 30 points.
 It was also nominated for Best General Manga at the 39th Kodansha Manga Awards.
 The series ranked tenth in the first Next Manga Award in the print manga category.

 The lyrics to the 2019 song "Karma" by heavy metal band Mary's Blood were inspired by Kasane.